Ziptility/RxDBDotNet/example/livedocs-client/README.md

 ## Learning Resources

-- **Offline-First Patterns**: Check `docs/offline-first-patterns.md` for detailed explanations of the offline-first strategies implemented in this app.
+- **Local-First Patterns**: Check `docs/local-first-patterns.md` for detailed explanations of the local-first strategies implemented in this app.

 ## License